What is OFC Appointment for US Visa? How to Schedule It?

 US VISA

-As part of the US visa application, you’ll need to schedule an OFC (Offsite Facilitation Centre) appointment.
+If you’re planning to travel to the United States, obtaining a visa is one of the most important steps in the process.
+As part of the US visa application, you’ll need to schedule an OFC (Offsite Facilitation Centre) Appointment.
 This step is crucial for biometric data collection and is mandatory for most visa categories.

 In this article, we’ll guide you through the OFC appointment process and provide tips to make it hassle-free.